 Understanding funeral costs

-National Funeral Directors Association had last recorded an average funeral price of $7,640 in 2019, in 2014 it was $7,181, so arguably funeral prices have not changed much over the last 5 years.
+The National Funeral Directors Association had last recorded an average funeral price of $7,640 in 2019, in 2014 it was $7,181, so arguably funeral prices have not changed much over the last 5 years.

 What has changed is the huge shift towards cremation, as this offers a much more affordable funeral alternative.
 A simple cremation service is likely to cost between $795 and $3,000, so this can present a significant saving to families struggling with the full cost of funeral services.